 - Existing SLSC is at the end of its life.
-The previous SLSC was located on Pilot Hill - The amenities and cafe building is separate to the SLSC. all weather protection for its diners - Access to the beach is limited via a narrow pedestrian ramp and the SLSC vehicle ramp
+The previous SLSC was located on Pilot Hill - The amenities and cafe building is separate to the SLSC.
+It is located to the east of the SLSC and is at the end of its life.
+It is also used to store SLSC equipment.
+The cafe 'Beach Bums' has recently constructed an awning to provide all weather protection for its diners - Access to the beach is limited via a narrow pedestrian ramp and the SLSC vehicle ramp